Haivision/srt/docs/statistics.md

 - I do not understand the description, check the whole group.
 - for the whole group we should also mention that this statisitcs is available if FEC option is enabled

-The total number of control packets received and not supplied back by the packet filter (refer to [SRT Packet Filtering & FEC](packet-filtering-and-fec.md)).
+The total number of packet filter control packets received and not supplied back by the packet filter (refer to [SRT Packet Filtering & FEC](packet-filtering-and-fec.md)).
 Receiver only.

 Introduced in SRT v1.4.0.